-Notre Dame is a place steeped in Catholic Christian faith and practice.
+Notre Dame is a place steeped in the Catholic faith and practice.
 However, from its earliest days, part of the mission of the Holy Cross Fathers has been to create a wonderful atmosphere of hospitality to all who visit or study here.
-Following the example of Jesus, the University of Notre Dame and its students, faculty and staff seek to provide warmth and hospitality to all regardless of one’s religious belief or practice.
+Following Jesus’s example, the students, faculty, and staff of University of Notre Dame seek to provide warmth and hospitality to all, regardless of one’s religious belief or practice.

-Campus Ministry provides opportunities for members of all faith traditions to encounter God as they work, study and live life to the fullest under the shadow of the golden dome.
-Regardless of the faith background that you bring to this place, Campus Ministry seeks to meet you where you are and to assist you as you grow here into the person that God has created you to be.
+Campus Ministry provides opportunities for members of all faith traditions to encounter God as they work, study, and live life to the fullest under the shadow of the Golden Dome.
+Regardless of your faith background, Campus Ministry seeks to meet you where you are and to assist you as you grow into the person that God has created you to be.

 Protestant and Evangelical

 There are a variety of options for Jewish students to practice their faith within the Notre Dame community.
-The Jewish Student Group meets once a week over lunch to explore and discuss traditional Jewish philosophy and rationale and its application to modern day situations and events.
-For more information, please contact: Bella Niforatos at email@example.com and Isabel Weber at firstname.lastname@example.org.
+The Jewish Student Group meets once a week over lunch to explore and discuss traditional Jewish philosophy/rationale and its application to modern day situations and events.
+For more information, please contact Bella Niforatos at email@example.com and Isabel Weber at firstname.lastname@example.org.

 There is an active Muslim Student Association at Notre Dame.
 The MSA is dedicated to providing a home away from home for its members, which include undergraduate and graduate students and faculty and staff who come from all over the world.
 Signature events include the weekly Qur'an Halaqah, the annual Eid Dinner and Islam Awareness Week.